mitchellh/nixos-config/README.md

 and I have no issues whatsoever.

-**Does this work with Apple Silicon Macs?** Yes, using the VMware Fusion Public Preview (at the time of writing).
+**Does this work with Apple Silicon Macs?** Yes, using the VMware Fusion Public Preview (at the time of writing) or [UTM](https://getutm.app).
 There are some issues, but its entirely workable.
-I'll keep improving this since my primary machine will be an Apple Silicon machine soon.
+I've been using an Apple Silicon Mac full time since Nov 2021 with this setup.

 ## Setup

 Video: https://www.youtube.com/watch?v=ubDMLoWz76U

+**Note:** This setup guide will cover VMware Fusion because that is the hypervisor I use day to day.
+The configurations in this repository also work with UTM (see `vm-aarch64-utm`) but I'm not using that full time so they may break from time to time.

 If you need an ISO for NixOS, you can build your own in the `iso` folder.
 For x86-64, I usually just download the official ISO, but I build the